 Chairman of the Board of SAS AB since April 2008.
 Member of the Board of SAS AB since 2001.

 Directorships: Chairman of the companies in the Fritz Schur Group and C.P.
-Dyvig & Co.
-A/S. Vice Chairman of the Board of Brd.
-Klee A/S. Board member of WEPA Industrieholding SE.
+Dyvig & Co A/S. Vice Chairman of Brd.
+Klee A/S.

 Education: B.Sc.
 Economics and Business Administration.